Why Choose Us

 If you need additional help, check out local Comprehensive Energy Assistance Program (CEAP), a federal program designed to aid in paying the electricity bill.

-Welcome to Pogo and a better way to consume your electricity … finally!
-Pay-as-you-go energy with Pogo works a little differently than the old guys (the old guys are postpaid, monthly bills with ‘Surprise, you used this much electricity this month, now pay up or get hit with late payment fees, disconnect or reconnect charges, or both, and other hidden fees’ – in other words, tons of BS – bill shock).
+Welcome to Pogo and a better way to consume your electricity… finally!
+Pay-as-you-go energy with Pogo works a little differently than the old guys (the old guys are postpaid, monthly bills with ‘Surprise, you used this much electricity this month, now pay up or get hit with late payment fees, disconnect or reconnect charges, or both, and other hidden fees’ – in other words, tons of BS (bill shock).
 That’s so not Pogo!
-We got your back and help you save $$$ (like up to $408 per year just for signing up for autopay – set it and forget it), while saving the world with 100% clean, renewable energy – just like the superhero you are!
+We’ve got your back and help you save $$$, while you save the world with 100% clean, renewable energy – just like the superhero you are!

-With autopay, you’ve charged up with at least $60.
 As a Pogo customer, you get the benefits of no deposit, no contracts, no surprises, no hassles and no ‘gotcha’ fees.
+If you enroll with autopay you can start for just $60.
 If autopay isn’t for you, you can sign up for as little as $40 and still get all of the same great benefits.
 You control your budget and can pay as much or as little as you need.
 Pogo tells you how much electricity you’re using each day.
 From your dashboard, you’ll also know how much electricity you’ve used and how much you have left.

 While we hate to see you go, you have absolutely no long-term commitments with us.
 If you switch to another electricity provider, they will notify us, and your service will transfer to them automatically.
 Plus, we’ll return all your unused funds back to you (unless we need to print and mail you a check, then we will deduct $5.00 for handling and postage).